danaikorre/dsmanufacturing.github.io/course_content/session-3-1.md

 back to [course content](index)

-# Week 2, Session 1: Visualization Design
+# Week 3, Session 1: Visualization Techniques I

 [Lecture](#lecture) | [Reading](#reading) | [Quiz](#quiz) | [Tutorial](#tutorial-design-sketching) | [Assignment](#assignment)

-* Preattentiveness and parallelity
-* Gestalt laws and visual patterns
+This session is split into a brief introduction lecture:

-* Data types
+* Data Types

-* Visual variables and visual maping
+... and into three lectures out of which you can chose one.
+In other words, you do not have to watch all three, but chose the ones most relevant for you.

+* Basic Charts
+* Multidimensional data
-* Design Guidelines
+* Geographic data
-* Color scales and color blindness
-* Sketching and idea generation

 # Lecture

-### Manadatory
+### Manadatory introduction
 * [Lecture slides: Basic Charts](files/3-Data-Types.pdf)
 * [Lecture video: Basic Charts-1]()